loveencounterflow/hengist-NG/dev/snippets/doc/README-for-a-future-intertype.md

     `fraction_proper`

 * **`[—]`** does it make sense to use formal prefixes to two `Intertype` instances?
-  * that could look like `Intertype::isa 'foo.quantity', x` where `foo` is a namespace for type names;
+  * that could look like `Types::isa 'foo.quantity', x` where `foo` is a namespace for type names;
-    for simplicity's sake, only allow (or demand? as in `Intertype::isa 'std.integer', x`) single prefix
+    for simplicity's sake, only allow (or demand? as in `Types::isa 'std.integer', x`) single prefix
   * Maybe simpler and better to just say `types = { foo: ( new Foo_types() ), bar: ( new Bar_types() ), };
     types.foo.validate 'quux', x`, not clear where merging an advantage *except* where repetition of base